 Motorcyclists are much more vulnerable in car accidents than motor vehicle drivers.
-Even with a helmet and the appropriate gear, motorcyclists can easily sustain catastrophic and life-threatening injuries, the most common of which include: concussions, traumatic brain injuries, broken bones, spinal cord injuries, and traumatic tattooing.
+Even with a helmet and the appropriate gear, motorcyclists can easily sustain catastrophic and life-threatening injuries in an accident, the most common of which include: concussions, traumatic brain injuries, broken bones, spinal cord injuries, and traumatic tattooing.

-In many of these cases, the drivers of the motor vehicles walk away unscathed.
+In many of these cases, the drivers of the motor vehicles walk away from a motorcycle accident unscathed.
 When someone’s negligence causes a harmful motorcycle accident, the victim may be able to sue the responsible party for his or her medical bills, pain and suffering, and more.
-Speak with a Billings motorcycle accident attorney at Ragain & Cook, P.C. for more information on your case.
+If you’re reading this because you’ve recently been involved in a motorcycle accident, call (406) 651-8888 today to speak with one of our experienced motorcycle accident attorneys at Ragain & Cook, P.C.
+We will be able to help you identify damages and facilitate the process for you while you focus on your recovery.

 Motorcycles and Road Hazards in Billings, MT